hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Corpus-shaped `pointwise C32 -> slice(offset=32, depth=32) -> pointwise C32`
 and `pointwise C32 -> slice -> linebuffer Conv3x3` regressions emit no slice or
 materialization command, and each consumer IFM reference equals the producer's second output-group address.
-The focused slice suite passes 38 assertions, and the complete Regor suite passes 225/225 cases (630,427 assertions).
-The two initial `C32 -> C16 + C16` C2f slices remain rejected because a 16-lane view cannot use the current pointwise C32 reference contract without lane remapping.
-Spatial, strided, non-rank-4, requantized, and non-C32 depth slices are also rejected.
+The two initial `C32 -> C16 + C16` C2f slices now have asymmetric constrained lowering.
+The low half aliases the original C32 group because its active values already occupy lanes 0-15.
+The high half is materialized exactly once into lanes 0-15 of a new C32 storage group with one local `DMA3D` command, even when it has multiple consumers.
+The architecture slice-alias hook prevents the generic Graph IR pass from incorrectly forwarding the high-half lane offset to every consumer.
+The runtime dispatches each local strided segment through `spatz_vec_copy_i8()`; local `DMA2D` and `DMA3D` no longer fall back to Snitch byte-copy loops.
+For the first YOLO C2f shape this moves 80x80x16 = 102,400 bytes once; it is a bounded vector materialization, not the final concat-performance path.
+N-way C16 concat still requires concat-consumer Conv fusion.
+Spatial, strided, non-rank-4, requantized, and other non-C32 depth slices remain rejected.
 Sliced `MemoryCopy` connections outside this admitted zero-copy path remain fail-closed instead of being treated as full-volume copies.

+The updated generic firmware builds with 30,504 bytes of `.text`, below the 32 KiB ITCM gate, and the cross-repository ABI plus host runtime checks pass.
+The focused slice suite covers low-half aliasing, one high-half local strided copy with exact source-lane and destination references, and rejection of misaligned or wider-source C16 variants, passing 83 assertions in 6 cases.
+The complete Regor suite passes 227/227 cases (601,830 assertions).
+No total-cycle claim is made from these host checks; Micro-YOLO's 388,146-cycle raw-head result remains a reference for later attributed full-graph comparison rather than a 1:1 target.

 The raw-AFU compiler-generated Add package passes byte-exactly on Verilator at 127,826 simulated ns.
 The equivalent hand-written package passes at 113,958